-However, Sections 5.2 to 5.11 below provide guidance on how different categories of market participants shall prove compliance with the requirements.
+However, Sections 5.2 to 5.11 below provide guidance on how different categories of RRMs shall prove compliance with the requirements.
+For the purpose of this document the same provisions that apply to TSOs regarding the submission of relevant documentation to prove compliance with the requirements shall also apply to ENTSO-E and ENTSOG.

 As regards the contracts listed in Article 4(1) of the Implementing Acts, for the time being the Agency does not intend to request information on those contracts.
-For further information, please consult the non-action letter issued by the Agency on [DATE].
+For further information, please consult the no-action letter issued by the Agency on 7 January 2015.
 The Agency will consult in due time before establishing RRM requirements applicable for the reporting of contracts covered by Article 4(1) of the Implementing Acts.